Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

-The exact population counts of both the two-toed sloth species is unknown.
+The exact population counts of both the two-toed sloth species are unknown.

-Major reasons of the pygmy three-toed sloths endangerment are human settlement and timber harvesting, which lead to the destruction of their habitat.
+Major reasons for the pygmy three-toed sloth’s endangerment are human settlement and timber harvesting, which lead to the destruction of their habitat.
 Observations reveal that besides habitat loss, other major factors involved in their death are diseases and natural causes.

 Maned sloths face many threats to their survival.
 The major one is habitat loss due to lumber extraction, charcoal production, clearance of plantations to obtain grazing lands for the cattle.
 Another major factor is exclusive hunting.

-Other sloth species are Least Concern on the IUCN Red List.
+Other sloth species are at least concerned on the IUCN Red List.
 However, habitat loss is also a threat to their survival.